CM2S/piglot/examples/sample_curve_fitting_stochastic_composite/description.md

 ```
 Piglot identifies the `a` parameter as 1.326, and the error of the fitting is in the order of $10^{-6}$.
 Unlike the non-composite case, the fitting error is significantly smaller.
-Recal that, this time, we are optimising the mean response of the two functions, which gives a theoretical value of $a=4/3\approx 1.333$ for the optimum.
+Recall that, this time, we are optimising the mean response of the two functions, which gives a theoretical value of $a=4/3\approx 1.333$ for the optimum.
 Finally, plotting the best case with `piglot-plot` yields:
 ```
 Best run: